-Anyone who's ever fantasized about being an extra in "Four Weddings and a Funeral"'s Scottish wedding scene will simply love this little ship -- it epitomizes old fashioned British style at its very best.
+Anyone who's ever fantasized about being an extra in the Scottish wedding scene from Four Weddings and a Funeral will simply love this little ship -- it epitomizes old fashioned British style at its very best.

 But if you want to see Bonnie Scotland in unforgettable style, this is the way to do it.

 In this frantic, wired-up, high-speed, connected world, Hebridean Princess harks back to a bygone era, where simple pleasures define the experience: a heart-stopping view, fresh local fare, convivial company and old-fashioned luxury.